Loading...

 Portion Control

-Include healthy fats like olive oil, avocado, or a sprinkle of nuts and seeds to help stabilize blood sugar levels.
+Incorporate healthy fats like olive oil, avocados, or a sprinkle of nuts and seeds into your dish.
+These fats can help stabilize blood sugar levels.

 Stay Hydrated